-The following lemma allows to bound the series-truncation error, which depends only on the choice of $N$.
-It is known in a similar form in the literature, see e.g. Theorem 1.39 in \cite{plonka2018numerical}, Theorem 4.2 in \cite{wright2015extension} or Theorem 6 in \cite{boyd2001chebyshev} and can be proved by integration by parts.
-It is usually stated for functions with range $[-1,1]$ or $[0,2\pi]$.
+The following lemma makes it possible to bound the series-truncation error, which depends only on the choice of $N$.
+It is known in a similar form in the literature, see e.g., Theorem 1.39 in \citet{plonka2018numerical}, Theorem 4.2 in \citet{wright2015extension} and Theorem 6 in \citet{boyd2001chebyshev}.
+It can be proven by integration by parts.
+It is usually stated for functions with domain $[-1,1]$ or $[0,2\pi]$.
 Here, we explicitly need the dependence of the series-truncation error on the truncation range $[-L,L]$, so we give the full proof. \begin{lem} Let $J\in\mathbb{N}_{0}$.
-If $f\in C_{b}^{J+1}(\mathbb{R})$ it holds for $J\geq1$
+Suppose $f\in C_{b}^{J+1}(\mathbb{R})$.
+It holds for $J\geq1$ that